-There are many accounting software out there that can fulfill your needs like- Refrens, Zoho books, Quick books, Fresh books, Wave, Xero etc. Although all these software is great and largely similar in functionalities, each software is optimized for different types of users & different types of use cases.
+There are many accounting software out there that can fulfill your needs like- Refrens, Zoho books, Quick books, Fresh books, Wave, Xero, etc. Although all these software are great and largely similar in functionalities, each software is optimized for different types of users & different types of use cases.
 So, you need to identify which one works best for your business needs.
 Also, you need to make sure that the software you choose is easy to use, affordable, secure, and error-prone.

 If you are running a freelance or agency business, Refrens will suit your needs perfectly.
 With Refrens accounting software, you can-